 Why Health Coaches Need to Understand Addiction

-I listened to a very good podcast today where the subject was the opioid epidemic in this country.
+I recently listened to a very good podcast where the subject was the opioid epidemic in this country.
 I knew it was bad but did not really realize the scope of the numbers.
 The podcast was the Indivisible Radio show on NPR and if you want to listen to the full show here it is.
 I really think health coaches need to have some understanding of addiction.

 I have some experience with addiction so this is a topic that is important to me.
 I’ll tell you a bit of my story in a minute.

 I think as health coaches this is a topic we all need to have at least a basic understanding of since you will definitely have clients that are struggling with this.
 I know that as a health coach we DO NOT prescribe or diagnose, but as a trusted advisor, we should at least have some tools in our box to share with people should they want to get some help.
 One of the cornerstones of addiction is denial of the problem, usually everyone around the addict knows there is a major problem long before they do.

 In the podcast, they share some numbers but one that stuck out to me was that during the aftermath of the Vietnam war, when there was a major heroin problem in this country, the death rate was something like 1.5 per 100,000 and during the crack epidemic of the late 80’s it was around 2.5 per 100,000.
 Now the death rate from the current opioid epidemic is somewhere around 20 per 100,000 people.
 Some states, like NH and WV are as high as 30-40 per 100,000.